Skip to main content

 Miss Dale Simon

 Dale currently sits as an independent panel member for public appointments for the Ministry of Justice and as a lay chair of Fitness to Practice Hearings for the Nursing and Midwifery Council.
-She is also a member of the National Child Safeguarding Practice Review Panel.
+She is also a member of the National Child Safeguarding Practice Review Panel; and chairs Police Misconduct Panels for the Metropolitan, British Transport and Ministry of Defence Police.

 Sir Peter Thornton KC

-Sir Peter Thornton is a former judge.
-He was a Senior Circuit Judge between 2007 and 2016 sitting at the Central Criminal Court, hearing cases involving murder, terrorism and serious sexual offences.
+Sir Peter was a Senior Circuit Judge between 2007 and 2016 sitting at the Central Criminal Court, hearing cases involving murder, terrorism and serious sexual offences.
 He also sat as an appellate judge in the Court of Appeal (Criminal Division) and in the High Court on inquest appeals.

 Sir Peter was the first person to hold the post of Chief Coroner of England and Wales, between 2012 and 2016.
-Having chaired five different disciplinary panels, including misconduct panels for academic staff at University College London and fitness to practise appeals for medical students, Peter is at present Chair of the UCL Discipline Review Body.
+Having chaired five different disciplinary panels, including misconduct panels for academic staff at University College London and fitness to practise appeals for medical students, Peter was until recently the present Chair of the UCL Discipline Review Body.

 He is currently a Visiting Professor in the Law School at King’s College London and trains judges and coroners in the UK and abroad.
-He is Patron of the National Network of Child Death Review Panels
+Peter is also the author of a practical guide for those getting older on organising their affairs.

 Dr Matthew Vickers